 Finally, supporting subset types in the presence of dependent strong-sum and product types is difficult if not impossible [Constable 1985; Nordstrom et al. 1990].
-A certified binary of type Σx : nat. prime(x) contains a natural number v and a proof that v is a prime.
-However, in many cases, we just want v to belong to a subset type $\{x : nat | prime(x)\}$, i.e., v is a prime number but the proof of this is not together with v; instead, it can be constructed from the current context.
+A certified binary of type $\Sigma x$ : nat. prime(x) contains a natural number v and a proof that v is a prime.
+However, in many cases, we just want v to belong to a subset type $\{x: nat \mid prime(x)\}$ , that is, v is a prime number but the proof of this is not together with v; instead, it can be constructed from the current context.

-2.4 Separating the type and computation languages
+2.4 Separating the Type and Computation Languages